baoqger/chrisbao/source/_posts/https-certificate-signature.md

 What can we benefit from signing and verifying the digital signature?
 To verify the digital signature is to confirm two things:

-- **Integrity**: the message has not changed since the signature was attached because it is based on a  `cryptographic hash` of the message.
+- **Message Integrity**: the message has not changed since the signature was attached because it is based on a  `cryptographic hash` of the message.

-- **Authentication**: the signature belongs to the person who alone has access to the private key.
+- **Proof of Origin**: the signature belongs to the person who alone has access to the private key.
+The recipient of the message must be sure of the origin of the message.

 Information security has other attributes, but integrity and authentication are the two traits you must know.